 If a third-party order contains an error (such as an invalid order code or missing AOE information), the requisition number appears in red in the hold list.
 If you position the pointer over the requisition number, a pop-up window describes the nature of the error.
 These indicators do not appear on the Patient Search - Advanced Results dialog box, although a message does appear when the order is opened.
 If the third-party order included a non-conforming test for a Medicare patient, a message indicates that the order code was removed.

-If the specimen for a third-party order should be collected in the future, the projected date appears in red in
+If the specimen for a third-party order should be collected in the future, the projected date appears in red in both the hold list and the Patient Search - Advanced Results dialog box.
+(If the projected date is today or a date in the past, the date appears in black.)

 Third-Party Order Updates